phluid61/internet-drafts/file-scheme/draft.md

 a reserved character per the definition in {{RFC3986}}, Section 2.2, so should be percent-encoded if present in the device name.

-If the VMS file path includes a node reference, that is used as the authority.
-Where the original node reference includes a username and password in an access control string, they can be transcribed into the authority using the non-standard syntax extension in {{ext-userinfo}}.
+If the VMS file path includes a node reference, that reference is used as the authority.
+Where the original node reference includes a user name and password in an access control string, they can be transcribed into the authority using the non-standard syntax extension in
+{{ext-userinfo}}.

 # Nonstandard Syntax Variations  {#nonstandard-syntax}